ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 </figure>

 !!! note
-    Refer to [Setting up a SystemLink Server](https://www.ni.com/documentation/en/systemlink/2020r4/setup/setting-up-systemlink-server/) for information regarding ports used by SystemLink. d
+    Refer to [Setting up a SystemLink Server](https://www.ni.com/documentation/en/systemlink/2020r4/setup/setting-up-systemlink-server/) for information regarding ports used by SystemLink.

+    Although AMQP is enabled by default it is not shown.
+Refer to [Deprecation of AMQP for details](#deprecation-of-amqp).

-- **SystemLink App Server**:
+- **SystemLink Application Server**:
     - This Windows server hosts NI Web Server, the various SystemLink services, SystemLink web applications, and a Salt master.
-    - In the *single-box* setup, MongoDB and FIS storage are hosted on the app server.
+    - In the *single-box* setup, MongoDB and SystemLink file service storage are hosted on the application server.
     - Refer to [Sizing a SystemLink Server](https://www.ni.com/documentation/en/systemlink/2020r4/setup/sizing-a-systemlink-server/) for details on server system requirements.
-    - NI assumes users with desktop access to the server are outside of the security controls and capabilities described by this document.
-Securing desktop access to the SystemLink app server should be managed by the customer's IT security protocols.
+    - Securing desktop access to the application server is outside the scope of this document.
+Configure server access according to the IT policies of your site.

-- **SystemLink Web app**
+- **SystemLink Web Application**
     - The SystemLink web application is the primary way users interact with SystemLink.
     - NI recommends HTTPS for all production environments.
     - Refer to [**NI Web Server**](#ni-web-server) for details on configuring encrypted communication.